SEO is increasingly important to every business that has any presence online. You don’t have …Read More »

 The world of social media can be daunting if you didn’t grow up in it.
 But that doesn’t mean you can’t start now and thrive.
 Beside your printed logo and branding your company the “old way”, your business can soar to new heights with the addition of digital marketing says Kelly from Pure Optical, you just have to put in the time to learn how to do it right.

 When potential clients come across your business online, what they see 100% affects if they stay or leave.
 It used to be that having a professional and impersonal website was the way to go because looking more official made you more trustworthy.
 In this day in age, that simply isn’t the case anymore.
 Today’s clients and customers are looking for businesses they can relate to and that they feel connected to.
 Brand loyalty is bigger than ever, and a lot of that has to do with customer’s believing in your business because they took the time to get to know it.

 The best way to engage with potential customers is through personal branding.
 Rather than an impersonal logo with no direct person responsible for the providing the services, make it super personal.
 You need to find a face for the company.
 That can either be the CEO or president, or it can be through the hiring of brand ambassadors.
 Customers want to see a real face on the company’s social media platforms.
 Getting your brand out there shouldn’t be difficult.
-You can accomplish it with a huge number of mediums, for example putting your company logo on a vehicle wrap, advertisements, billboards, letter heads and so many more.
+You can accomplish it with a huge number of mediums, for example putting your company logo on a vehicle wrap, advertisements, letter heads and so many more.
 Prominent store fronts and billboards, which can be made using polycarbonate sheeting, engage with thousands of potential customers daily.